smit-vekariya/cheat-sheet/django.md

 - Use **multithreading** for **I/O-bound tasks**, where tasks spend most of their time waiting for external resources (e.g., file I/O, network requests).

 Would you like to explore more about using these techniques in your Django project or need specific examples for your current use case?

+# 17. What is Rest Framework ?
+-  Django Rest Framework (DRF) is a powerful and flexible toolkit for building Web APIs using Django.
+It provides an easy way to create robust RESTful APIs, leveraging Django's features like the ORM (Object-Relational Mapping), authentication, and request handling.
+DRF is widely used for developing scalable and maintainable API endpoints that are secure and performant.
+- Serializers: Convert complex data like Django models into JSON and handle data validation.
+- Viewsets and Routers: Simplify views and URL configuration to manage API endpoints.
+- Browsable API: Provides an interactive web interface for testing APIs during development.